 Fingering is common, so I’d probably expect that from most men.
-I have never had a partner who didn’t do it (in fact it was the first thing that ever ‘happened to me’ sexually as a teenager), however if you don’t like it, you can veto it – you’re the boss.
-Keep in mind that what you describe sounds extreme – it shouldn’t feel like a pelvic exam or being molested!
-It should feel good, and sometimes it’s wildly good – done properly.
-Done badly it is comically bad.
-I am not sure what your partner was doing to you for such horrors to be the outcome (except not listening to your desires), but perhaps it’s just something you don’t like and should feel comfortable avoiding until further notice.
+I have never had a partner who didn’t do it (in fact it was the first thing that ever ‘happened to me’ sexually as a teenager), however if you don’t like it, you can veto it.
+You’re the boss.

-Ultimately, you may be better off finding a partner who was more into the stuff you’re into – you can’t fight these battles for long until it’s just time to find someone else who does what you like, and vice versa.
+Ultimately, you may be better off finding a partner who was more into the stuff you’re into.
+You can only fight these battles for so long, until it’s just time to find someone else who does what you like, and vice versa.
 Choose your battles.
 Good sex shouldn’t be a fight, but if you believe in the relationship and are willing to fight for it, go for it.

-Thanks again for writing – this is a really interesting letter, and we had much discussion here in the office!
+Thanks again for writing – this is a really interesting letter!
 Hopefully we have offered you some food for thought.